videojs/rfcs/proposals/0003-vhs-next.md

 This document describes high-level requirements, API, and scenario examples for the VHS-Next (videojs playback engine) project.

-This project is a pre-requisite for a massive videojs `9` update.
+This project is a pre-requisite for a massive `videojs-9` update.

 # Motivation